List of Saturday Night Live guests

 In 1982, at age 7, Drew Barrymore became the youngest person to host the show.
 Betty White is the oldest person to host, having done so at 88 years of age in 2010; several cast members were on standby to replace her if she became fatigued but she appeared through the whole show as planned.
 In 2000, singer Britney Spears was the youngest person to both host and simultaneously serve as the show's musical guest, at 18 years and 161 days old.

+Steven Seagal has been referred to as the worst host in the shows' history by Michaels, David Spade, Tim Meadows and Al Franken for his humorlessness and treatment of the cast and writers.
+Seagal hosted Season 16, Episode 18 on April 20, 1991 and has never been invited back to the show.
+The cast and crew's difficulties with Seagal were later echoed on-air by Michaels during guest host Nicolas Cage's monologue in the Season 18 premiere.
+When Cage worried that he would do so poorly that the audience would regard him as "the biggest jerk who's ever been on the show", Michaels replied: "No, no. That would be Steven Seagal."

 In addition to making cameo appearances, political figures have also hosted the show.
 Donald Trump, who hosted in 2004 (promoting The Apprentice) and in 2015 as a presidential hopeful, is the only host who eventually became President of the United States.
 Al Gore hosted in 2002, the only former vice president to do so.
 Former, current, or future presidential candidates who have hosted include Ralph Nader (1977), Jesse Jackson and George McGovern (both 1984), Steve Forbes (1996), Rudy Giuliani (1997), John McCain (2002), and Al Sharpton (2003).
 Sarah Palin appeared on SNL in 2008 after weeks of Tina Fey doing impressions of her on the show.
 In more recent years, Bernie Sanders, Elizabeth Warren and Nikki Haley appeared on the show during their presidential campaigns in 2016, 2020 and 2024, respectively.
+In 2016, Hillary Clinton appeared alongside Kate McKinnon's impersonation of her.
 In November 2024, Vice President Kamala Harris appeared on the last pre-election episode alongside Maya Rudolph, who portrayed her on the show.
-The episode also featured Virginia Senator and former candidate for Vice President Tim Kaine.
+The episode also featured Virginia senator and Clinton's 2016 vice presidential running mate Tim Kaine.